jelix/authentication-module/test/README.md

 Available commands:

 * `reset`: to reinitialize the application
+* `reset-setup`: to reinitialize the application and setup first data
 * `composer-update` and `composer-install`: to update PHP packages
 * `clean_tmp`: to delete temp files
 * `install`: to launch the Jelix installer